lucidrains/glom-pytorch/README.md

 ## GLOM - Pytorch

-An attempt at the implementation of <a href="https://arxiv.org/abs/2102.12627">Glom</a>, Geoffrey Hinton's new idea that integrates concepts from neural fields, top-down-bottom-up processing, and attention (consensus between columns) for emergent part-whole heirarchies from data.
+An implementation of <a href="https://arxiv.org/abs/2102.12627">Glom</a>, Geoffrey Hinton's new idea that integrates concepts from neural fields, top-down-bottom-up processing, and attention (consensus between columns) for learning emergent part-whole heirarchies from data.

 ## Install